-WWE Rumors: Undertaker Getting A Match He Has Wanted At ‘SummerSlam,’ According To WrestleVotes
+WWE Rumors: Undertaker Getting The Match He Wanted At ‘SummerSlam,’ According To ‘WrestleVotes’

 — WrestleVotes (@WrestleVotes) June 22, 2018

-If The Undertaker has been presented with a story and a match, that would mean that he’s going to not only wrestle at SummerSlam but also be back on WWE television.
-A “story” would mean that a feud would need to be built up leading to the pay-per-view when the match will happen.
+If the Undertaker has been presented with a story and a match, that would mean that he’s going to not only wrestle at SummerSlam, but also be back on WWE television.
+A “story” would mean that a feud would need to be built up leading to the pay-per-view where the match will happen.

-The interesting part of this whole rumor is that it is a match The Undertaker was pushing to have happen at some point and that could be anything.
-It could be a veteran he has never worked with or one he hasn’t worked with for a long time.
+The interesting part of this whole rumor is that it is a match the Undertaker was pushing to have happen at some point and that could be anything.
+It could be a veteran he has never worked with, or one he hasn’t worked with for a long time.
 It could be one of the up-and-coming stars who he feels is doing a great job.
-Either way, if The Undertaker wants a specific match at SummerSlam, it is almost a guarantee that WWE will let him have that match.
+Either way, if the Undertaker wants a specific match at SummerSlam, it is almost a guarantee that WWE will let him have that match.